 Penalties for Failure to Notify: in what circumstances is a penalty payable: reasonable excuse: overview

-- they satisfy us that they have a reasonable excuse, see CH71540, for the failure, and
+- they have a reasonable excuse, see CH71540, for the failure, and

 - they put right the failure without unreasonable delay after the excuse has ended, see CH71660.

 The onus is on the person who failed to notify to satisfy us that they had a reasonable excuse at the time of the failure.